wp-plugins/sexybookmarks/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 7.7.0.0 =
+* This is a major update with lots of new features and enhancements that you'll love!

 = 7.6.2.3 =
 * Bugfix: limit the summary data attribute to at most 500 characters